MohiniPriya/Recruitment-of-Faculty-Members-at-University-Using-Ranking-System/README.md

-# Recrutment of Facult Members at University Using Ranking System
+# Recruitment of Facult Members at University Using Ranking System

 The data with publication records was from Pubmed
 For each publication records, list of authors were identified.
 In addition to this, number of papers published n each of the journal category by